jimmiebfulton/emlo/docs/schemes/ebm-access-systems.md

 Acceptance of money or services in exchange for awarding contracts is called bribery, and kickbacks.
 This is not just a violation of civil code.
 This is a violation of criminal code, for which people can and do go to prison.

-This information puts Alex Noland in a very precarious position.
-I, and other, have sent communications expressing concerns of fraud that Mr. Noland is privy to.
-And now, I'm demonstrating detailed evidence that indicates that there is indeed fraud.
-It is reasonable to conclude that Alex Noland should have at least a suspicion of fraud being perpetrated by this board and it's vendors.
-It is then reasonable to conclude that if Alex Noland were to continue providing his services under these conditions, he may be party to a crime.
-The Crime-Fraud provision can pierce Attorney-Client privilege.

-A clear, cohesive response from you is critical, because if you can't explain this, I will feel justified in notifying the Bar Association of my concerns.
-And of course, law enforcement, and the media.

-For the honest board members: If there are three of you, you have the power to out-vote the other two, call meetings, remove officers from positions, fire attorneys, and initiate an audit.
-It is ESSENTIAL to distance yourselves from these activities, assume you are being lied to by our attorney, property management, Bruce, and Karen.
-These are very serious allegations, and it would be folly to make them carelessly.
-The fact that I make them so brazenly, with this much detail, should be a strong indicator that it is imperative that you take proactive steps to protect yourselves.
-It doesn't get better from here.

-## Where do we go from here?

-If this board attempts to sue, we counter sue for fraud, subpoena records, and force an audit, and have it all presented in a legal setting where you face a potential criminal referral.
-Or, we share this information with the association, initiate a recall, and take over the board, gain access to documents, and force an audit.
-Or, we take our evidence to the media, which will most certainly make for a VERY compelling story, and potentially gets the attention of law enforcement.
-Or we sue outright for fraud, in which case we subpoena for records and force an audit.

-There are no circumstances where you remain on this board.
-If you don't leave willingly, taking the off-ramp, we'll pull every lever necessary until you do.

-Be smart: Take the off-ramp.